Auckland (FS2)

 We value play very highly as a vehicle for learning and social development.
 A large variety of exciting resources are prepared in the classroom and outdoor area that are designed to stimulate creativity, curiosity, problem solving and imaginative play.

 The children have access to areas such as role play, sand and water exploration, construction, art and technology.
 We encourage the children to select their own activities, ensuring that their experiences are wide-ranging and educational.
-The adults use questioning to assess and further the children’s understanding, develop vocabulary and teach the children how to record their learning.
+The adults use questioning to develop language and vocabulary and to assess and further the children’s understanding.
+The children are encouraged to recognise and record their own learning.

 Reading